Olatunjhi/Object-oriented-programming/README.md

-This directory is about inheritance in object oriented programming in C++ progrmming language. peace out!
+This directory is all about all the features of object oriented programming in C++ progrmming language. peace out!